davidlgj/jspot/README.md

    -t DIR, --target DIR      Directory to write pot files to.  [.]
-   -k WORD, --keyword WORD   Keyword to search for in source  [gettext] --header NAME:VALUE       Set a header for the written pot files
+   -k WORD, --keyword WORD   Keyword to search for in source  [gettext] --header NAME:VALUE       Set a header for the written pot files -e ENDING:MODULE, --extractor ENDING:MODULE Add custom extractor.
+Where ENDING is a file ending
+                             to match and MODULE is the extractor name that will be required.

 Extract source from javascript files into pot files
 ```